Kinney Drugs wants to make sure you get your prescription regardless of your insurance situation.

-The percent that you pay for a covered drug.
+The percentage that you pay for a covered drug.
 With some plans, you do not pay coinsurance until you have first paid a deductible.

-Amount you pay for Medicare prescription drug coverage after the initial coverage limit and until the amount you pay out of your pocket for covered prescription drugs reaches $5,726.25 for 2008.
+Amount you pay for Medicare prescription drug coverage after the initial coverage limit and until the amount you pay out of your pocket for covered prescription drugs reaches a certain limit.
 This amount changes each year and is also known as the "true out-of-pocket" or "TrOOP" limit.
 The Coverage Gap is sometimes referred to as a "Donut Hole."

 Drug coverage that is at least as good as Medicare prescription drug coverage.